VERIFY BEFORE RELYING

 A fee waiver is not the same as:

 If you may qualify, treat it as a paperwork review step, not a shortcut you can assume.
-Read DBPR's current military-services page and the current fee-waiver form before paying fees or skipping steps.
+Read DBPR's current military-services page and the current MVL 002 form before paying fees, skipping steps, or assuming every fee is covered.

 If you believe SCRA professional-license portability may apply because you relocated to Florida due to military orders and hold a valid corresponding license elsewhere, contact DBPR or review DBPR's current SCRA and military-services instructions before deciding your Florida exam plan.
 This article is exam-prep and planning guidance, not legal advice and not a DBPR determination.